 Staff at the Wellbeing Centre came up with the idea after one of their colleagues was diagnosed with breast cancer.
-The mum of two had extensive screening and resulted in a mastectomy.
+The mum of two, had extensive screening which resulted in a mastectomy.

 Colleagues said: “Throughout this whole period, she has been an absolute inspiration to us all, and has made us all think about those affected or fighting against the cruel disease that is Cancer.”

 The triathlon event will be hosted at the Sports Centre from 8am until 4pm.
-Participants will endure eight hours of continuous running, biking and rowing.
+Participants will spend eight hours continuously running, biking and rowing.

-Head of the centre, Julie Spencer, said the team is hoping to use the machines constantly between those times, and people can pay to guess how far the group travels.
+Head of the centre, Julie Spencer, said the team is hoping to use the machines for every minute between those times, and people can pay to guess how far the group will travel.